AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 ## Step 5.
 Run!

-Run the following command on the three machines, and the final model will be printed on machine1.
+Run the following command on the three machines, and the trained logistic regression model (the weights for each feature) will be printed on machine1.
 ```shell
 python3 training_bob.py
 python3 training_server.py